 A Little Bit About this 3-Day Ometepe Itinerary

-A whisper, to remember who you are and why you came to earth.
-A gentle smile from the trees, happy to see that you came.
+It offers a gentle smile from the trees, happy to see that you came.
 An invitation to challenge yourself, from the ancient and wise volcanoes that have stood like watchful sentinels over this land for eons.
+You’ll need to lower your comfort levels for a few days, as Ometepe is a land where treehouses replace chain hotels, and adventure replaces affluence.

-Even if you aren’t into all the juju, la Isla de Ometepe has a lot to offer to the adventurous traveler or somebody looking to find a welcoming community.
+Even if you aren’t into all the juju, La Isla de Ometepe has a lot to offer to the adventurous traveller or somebody looking to find a welcoming community.
+Solo travellers, slow travellers, nature lovers, and those looking for cacao, yoga, volcanoes, beaches, and local culture will all feel at home here with Mama Ometepe cooking up a storm.

 3-Day Ometepe Itinerary Overview